awesomeeng/zephjs/docs/API.md

 **Kind**: global class
 **Summary**: ZephJS's representation of a component and all its descriptive metadata.
-This include the component name, its origin, the definition code, and the context produce by executing the definition code.
-All of these items are used to generate a unique Class which is used in by the Custom Elements registry.
+This include the component name, its origin, the definition code, and the context produced by executing the definition code.
+All of these items are used to generate a unique Class which is used by the Custom Elements registry.

 It should be noted that this is not the same as the Element produced when